MANA physicians and staff are taking safety precautions to protect the health of our patients to prevent the transmission of COVID-19.

 When you visit a clinic, you can expect:

-- Limited visitors inside the clinic to the patient and if appropriate, a parent or guardian.
+- Visitors will be limited to the patient and, if appropriate, a parent or guardian.

 - Enhanced cleaning and disinfecting of exam rooms and equipment between appointments.
 Frequent deep cleaning with a disinfectant fogger.